apache/nuttx/configs/sama5d4-ek/README.txt

       2014-8-29: System call interface verified.

   kernel:
     A configuration used to test the SAMA5D kenel build configuration.
+    More to come... this is still a work in progress as of this writing.

+    NOTES:

+    Since this configuration is based on the ELF configuration, all of the notes for that configuration also apply.

-This configuration is based on the elf configuration.
-Primary differences in the two configurations are noted below:
+    1. This configuration is based on the elf configuration.
+Primary differences between the two configurations are noted below:

        Build Setup -> Build Configuration -> Memory Organization CONFIG_BUILD_KERNEL=y                  : Kernel build enabled

        RTOS Features -> Tasks and Scheduling
          CONFIG_INIT_FILEPATH=y                 : Start-up is via an ELF file CONFIG_USER_INITPATH="/bin/init"       : The location of the startup

        RTOS Features -> System call support
          CONFIG_SYS_RESERVED=5                  : More reserved SYSCALLs

        Memory Management
         CONFIG_MM_KERNEL_HEAP=y                : Enable a kernel heap
         CONFIG_MM_KERNEL_HEAPSIZE=8192         : (temporary.. will change)

-    More to come... this is still a work in progress as of this writing.
-    Since this configuration is based on the ELF configuration, all of the notes for that configuration apply.
+    2. Board initialization is performed performed before the application is started:

+       RTOS Features -> RTOS Hooks
+         CONFIG_BOARD_INITITIALIZE=y

+       The board initialization will mount the FAT filesystem on an SD card inserted int the HSMCI0 slot (full size).
+The SAMA4D4-EK provides two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
+The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
+See the relevant configuration settings above in the paragraph entitled "HSMCI Card Slots" above.

+       The SD card is mounted at /bin by this board initialization logic.
+       NuttX will boot from the SD card so there are some special operational requirements to use this configuration:

+       a.
+The SD card must contain a NuttX executable called 'init'
+       b.
+The SD card must be in the HSCMCI slot when NuttX boots and must not be removed while NuttX is running.

+       The NuttX automounter is *not* enabled.
+It cannot be used it would mount the boot file system with a delay.
+In this configuration.
+The file system must be mounted immediately at boot up.
+To accomplish this, the board logic supports these special configurations:

+       Board Selection ->
+         CONFIG_SAMA5D4EK_HSMCI0_AMOUNT=y
+         CONFIG_SAMA5D4EK_HSMCI0_MOUNT_BLKDEV="/dev/mmcsd0"
+         CONFIG_SAMA5D4EK_HSMCI0_MOUNT_FSTYPE="vfat"
+         CONFIG_SAMA5D4EK_HSMCI0_MOUNT_MOUNTPOINT="/bin"

   nsh: